givemepower8/Phaser3Practices/docs/csv.md

 - VECTOR: use one of the vector letters you have created with a MAKE command here.
 Note that you can drop on multiple vectors at the same time by separating the vector numbers with a "-".
 In the example above, the DROP command would drop troops on vectors A and B at the same time.
 - INDEX: Which "drop points" to use.
 If you created 10 drop points with the MAKE command and put 5-10 in the INDEX column, then the bot will only drop troops on points 5 through 10.
 - QTY_X_VECT: How many troops to drop.
 If you specify a range here, the bot will choose a random value between the two numbers you set.
 The number of troops that will be dropped at each point will be QTY_X_VECT/# of INDEX values.
 - TROOPNAME: Which troop to drop in this wave.
-Here is how to figure out the name of the troop: For elixir and dark elixir troops, the word to put under TROOPNAME is the first four letters of the full troop name(exception: if you want to deploy giants, put giant under TROOPNAME) eg. Dragon -> drag, Lava Hound -> lava, Giant -> giant For spells, put the first letter of the spell name, then the word "SPELL"(exception: for haste spell, put HaSpell because heal spell is HSpell) eg. Lightning Spell -> LSpell, Heal Spell -> HSpell, Poison Spell -> PSpell There are a few special units: Barbarian King, Archer Queen, Warden -> King, Queen, Warden Clan Castle -> Castle
+Here is how to figure out the name of the troop: For elixir and dark elixir troops, the word to put under TROOPNAME is the first four letters of the full troop name(exception: if you want to deploy giants, put giant under TROOPNAME) eg. Dragon -> drag, Lava Hound -> lava, Giant -> giant For spells, put the first letter of the spell name, then the word "SPELL"(exception: for haste spell, put HaSpell because heal spell is HSpell) eg. Lightning Spell -> LSpell, Heal Spell -> HSpell, Poison Spell -> PSpell There are a few special units: Barbarian King, Archer Queen, Warden -> King, Queen, Warden Clan Castle -> Castle.
+"REMAIN" refers to the remaining troops.

 If text is too complicated, Here is list of names: